Xetibo/ReSet-Doc/sections/projects.typ

 *Nmtui* | Network Application\
-Nmtui@networkmanager_repo is what the name suggests, it is a terminal user interface that allows users to use and edit network connections, including VPN connections.Nmtui is located in the same project as the network manager itself and is therefore also shipped as part of the network manager package.
+Nmtui@networkmanager_repo is what the name suggests, it is a terminal user interface that allows users to use and edit network connections, including VPN connections.
+Nmtui is located in the same project as the network manager itself and is therefore also shipped as part of the network manager package.
 Both network manager and nmtui are written in C. There is a specific lack of standalone user interface applications for network managers.
 Technically,